salesforce/lwc-rfcs/text/0000-light-dom.md

 - **Third party integrations**

   Third party tools need to traverse the DOM, which breaks with Shadow DOM and the existing browser APIs (querySelector, ...).
-Note that the use of Light DOM fixes for Light DOM components, but not for native Shadow DOM ones if the page contains any.

-  - Analytics tools, Personalization platforms, Commerce tools like PriceSpider or Honey...
+Note that the use of Light DOM fixes for Light DOM components, but not for native Shadow DOM ones if the page contains any: Analytics tools, Personalization platforms, Commerce tools like PriceSpider or Honey...

 - **Testing software**